sapegin/mrm/docs/Writing_tasks.md

 ### Configuration prompts

 The example above shows a basic configuration prompt (`parameters`), but Mrm supports more complex prompts too.
-Have a look at [Enquirer docs](https://github.com/enquirer/enquirer).
+Have a look at [Inquirer docs](https://github.com/SBoudrias/Inquirer.js#documentation).